Gigaspaces/xap-docs/site/content/xap110net/polling-container.markdown

 # Multiple Event Handlers

 It is possible to define multiple event handlers for a polling container.
-If you have a superclass that has   subclasses, and you want to define event handlers for each subclass, you can define the event template for the superclass and a [SpaceDataEvent] for each subclass.
+If you have a superclass that has   subclasses, and you want to define event handlers for each subclass, you can define the event template for the superclass and a [DataEventHandler] for each subclass.

 Here is an example where HostInfo, MachineInfo and LdapInfo are subclasses of the MonitorInfo class: